-Dar es Salaam - Zanzibar (optional).
-A ferry from Dar es Salaam takes us to the "Spice Island,” where we have the option to spend the next 3 nights.
+Dar es Salaam - Zanzibar.
+A ferry from Dar es Salaam takes us to the "Spice Island,” where we spend the next 3 nights.
 Zanzibar is steeped in history and offers a wealth of experiences for the visitor.
 You can explore historic Stone Town or opt to visit the islands famous spice plantations.
 Other options include a trip to the beautiful beaches and giant tortoises of Prison Island, a full day scuba dive in Nungwe or a fishing trip in a traditional dhow.

 Overnight: Dar es Salaam (3) OR optional Zanzibar (3) | Breakfast x 1

 Sunday.
 Zanzibar - Dar es Salaam.
 Leaving Zanzibar in the afternoon, we return to the mainland arriving back to camp in the late afternoon, or early evening.
 On arrival, where we exchange addresses and part ways, having just

 Prices & Dates

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard when necessary.

 Ashanti Lodge Gardens Backpackers, Cape Town

 Situated in a Victorian mansion at the foot of Table Mountain, within walking distance of the city centre, Ashanti Lodge offers a range of 6 to 8 bed dormitories, in addition to private rooms with shared bathroom facilities.
 After a long day of sightseeing, travellers can unwind with a cocktail at the café-bar, take a dip in the outdoor pool, or relax in the landscaped garden.
 Kitchen/BBQ facilities and complimentary Wi-Fi are also available.